Welcome to Writing the Missing: the adDress

 I was awarded a commission by Disconsortia for Project Fear and Evolution – a strand of Writing the Missing.
 To research and develop the beginnings of a workshop, or a ‘something’ which can provide a tool kit/space for others to safely and bravely fail.

 How do you know that writing is for you, adventures are for you, the world is yours for the taking, if you don’t see yourself reflected in books on the shelves?
-THE WRECKLINGS is my middle grade novel which is full of adventure and intrigue, set in a lighthouse on the north east coast and just so happens to be full of disabled characters doing all of the adventuring.
+My middle grade novel is full of adventure and intrigue, set in a lighthouse on the north east coast, and just so happens to be full of disabled characters doing all of the adventuring.
 It won me a place on the Write Now programme from Penguin Random House and secured me representation by The Bent Agency in agent extraordinaire Molly Ker Hawn.
 THE SECRET OF HAVEN POINT was Published by Puffin in February 2022, THE STICKLEBACK CATCHERS follows in February 2023.

 Creative Leadership Programme – SSE

 In July 2020 I gained a highly competitive and sought after place on the 2 year programme Creative Leadership, delivered by the School for Social Entrepreneurs and funded by Arts Council England.

 It allows me to build on the management experience I have from a senior position within the Army Welfare Service managing multiple international projects and transfer these skills to building my own organisation for disabled writers.
 It is designed to enable me to to develop and apply leadership skills in order to create greater social impact within the arts and cultural sector in England for the duration of the programme and beyond.
 It will give me time and space to work on the following:

 - Develop personally and feel more confident about achieving ambitions

 - Build a support network of people in similar roles

 - Create greater social impact through my work as an artist/creator/maker/producer